Dirty-No/Quick_SQL_Shell/README.md

 You can configure anything you need by editing docker-compose.yml and proxy/templates/default.conf

 ## Security:
-Containers are sandboxed using dedicated users and an isolated network, but as a security measure, you should probably not directly expose this on the internet.
+Containers are sandboxed using dedicated users and an isolated network, still, you should probably not directly expose this on the internet.